Hôtel des Tournelles: History

 Thanks to the Treaty of Troyes, the English entered Paris on 18 November 1420.
-After Charles VI's death on 22 October 1422 in Paris, the hôtel was seized and became the primary residence of John of Lancaster, the Duke of Bedford, younger brother of Henry V of England and regent for the kingdom of France until his nephew Henry VI came of age.
+After Charles VI's death on 22 October 1422 in Paris, the hôtel was seized and became the primary residence of John of Lancaster, the Duke of Bedford, younger brother of Henry V of England and regent for the Kingdom of France until his nephew Henry VI came of age.
 In 1436, after the English left Paris, Charles VII gave the hôtel to his Orléans cousins.
-When John died in 1467, the property passed to his widow, Marguerite, Duchess of Rohan.
+When John of Orléans died in 1467, the property passed to his widow, Marguerite de Rohan.
 In 1486 Marguerite left the buildings to her son Charles of Orléans, father of Francis I of France.
 It thus became a royal residence once again.
-In 1563 it was still called the "hôtel des Tournelles et d'Angoulème".
-It thus passed to John of Orléans, count of Angoulême, and was for a time called the hôtel d’Angoulême (not to be confused with the later Hôtel d'Angoulême Lamoignon).
+In 1563 it was still called the "Hôtel des Tournelles et d'Angoulème".
+It thus passed to John of Orléans, count of Angoulême, and was for a time called the Hôtel d’Angoulême (not to be confused with the later Hôtel d'Angoulême Lamoignon).

 Different kings of this era stayed for short or long periods at the hôtel – Louis XI made a few brief stays there:

 Fleeing his coronation festivities, the new king took refuge there on Tuesday 1 September 1461 after dinner but left for Tours by 25 September.

-Nor did Louis' successors Charles VIII of France and Louis XII of France stay there much, though the latter did die there on 1 January 1515.
-Francis I of France did not live there, preferring the château de Fontainebleau, the Louvre and the castles on the river Loire.
+Nor did Louis' successors Charles VIII and Louis XII stay there much, though the latter did die there on 1 January 1515.
+Francis I of France did not live there, preferring the Palace of Fontainebleau, the Louvre Palace and the castles on the river Loire.
 The Hôtel des Tournelles was used as a residence by his mother Louise of Savoy then by his mistress Anne de Pisseleu, a tradition repeated by Henry II of France when he made it the residence of Diane de Poitiers.
-In 1524 the magician Cornélius Agrippa lived there under the name Agrippa de Nettesheim, as doctor and astrologer to Louise de Savoie, to whom he made dead and living people appear.
+In 1524 the magician Cornélius Agrippa lived there under the name Agrippa de Nettesheim, as doctor and astrologer to Louise of Savoy, to whom he made dead and living people appear.